 A substantial shift in the dairy supply chain has hurt the Dairy Produce Wholesaling industry over the past five years.
 Wholesalers were once an integral part of the chain, acting as a key link between manufacturers and retailers.
 The increasing dominance of the major supermarkets and rising consolidation among dairy manufacturers have created a major problem for the industry.
-Wholesale bypass and downward price pressure are causing industry revenue to decline at an estimated annualised 3.1% over the five years through 2016-17, to total $3.2 billion.
+Wholesale bypass and downward price pressure are expected to cause industry revenue to decline at an annualised 3.3% over the five years through 2016-17, to total $3.2 billion.
 However, higher milk prices and a marginal increase in cheese, butter and yoghurt consumption are anticipated to lift revenue by 1.4% in 2016-17.

 The major supermarkets, Coles and Woolworths, have immense operating scale... purchase to read more